Flowthread/Volta/CONTRIBUTING.md

 ## 🎉 Thank You!

-Every contribution, no matter how small, helps make Manhattan Power Grid better.
+Every contribution, no matter how small, helps make Volta better.
 Whether you're fixing a typo, adding a feature, or improving documentation, your efforts are appreciated!

 ---